-A MySQL server that is part of a MySQL Cluster differs in one chief
+A MySQL server that is part of an NDB Cluster differs in one chief

 respect from a normal (nonclustered) MySQL server, in that it